 A scarcity can arise if the occupation is new and very few people have studied to fill these posts.
 It’s also possible that people chose not to study for the course and a scarcity developed in the job market.
 It could even be that the industry has grown so fast that it couldn’t produce specialists quick enough in all parts of the country.
 In South Africa, scarcity can also be in terms of equity, for example too few women enter into a specific career.

 Taking a scarce skills approach thereby opens you up to a range of local and international markets.
 In addition, this approach could mean that not only will you be able to find a job more easily, but that you could be paid better and progress to the top of your career path faster.
+The Project Management qualifications are particularly worth investigating as a result of their transferable skills that can be applied to pretty much any market.

 The Department of Labour draws up a National Scarce Skills List every year.
 The SETAs do research and consult with stakeholders in the sector of the economy that they are responsible for and then send the list to the Department.